amitrai99/requirejs-demo/README.md

 ### Important tips

 * Create only one module per file.
 Require will use the file path lookup to find the correct file.
+* Filenames with period `.` in them will not be resolved properly.
+See [this] (http://stackoverflow.com/questions/11182801/why-is-require-js-ignoring-config-baseurl-and-paths)

 ## References